wardle/hermes/README.md

-# Hermes : terminology tools and services
+# Hermes : terminology tools, library and microservice.

 >
 > Hermes:  "Herald of the gods."